ADirin/Sep1_Imp_2025/Week6/In-class Assignment /exercise.md

 1. GitHub repository link
 2. Screenshot of a successfully executed pipeline (e.g., Ocean Blue view or stage view).
 See the sample output from the class demo (`SVG_301x.java`).
+3. Submit the screenshots of your hub.docker.com
-3. Screenshots showing the successful execution of the image.
+4. Screenshots showing the successful execution of the image.